gilzow/ezsql/readme.txt

 == Description ==

 Just place some SQL on in the box and save it as a report.
 You can save multiple reports and they will be listed on the Admin Menu so you can quickly run them again anytime with just one click.
+You can also put a report on a Page or Post using a shortcode like [SQLREPORT name="My Report" style="padding: 6px;" /]

-Updated Apr-1st
+Updated Apr-5th

 == Installation ==